tucnak/rollercoaster/think/Problem.md

 Summing up, here is a list of things to do before doing an actual research on the problem given:

-1. Make sure that problem statement is clear and unambiguous
+1. Make sure that problem statement is clear and unambiguous.
-2. Look for details carefully, there must be enough of them
+2. Look for details carefully, there must be enough of them.
-3. You must understand everything well and see the roots
+3. You must understand everything well and see the roots.

 There we go, it's research time now!